appmagine/react-jsonapi/README.md

 matched route in the route tree before each render trigger by a route transition.
 This must be passed as the `render` prop of `Router` as seen above.

+React Router version 3 introduced asynchronous route definition via `getChildRoutes()` and `getComponents()`, which is incompatible with co-located data loading.
+Avoid using these features when using React Router JSON API.

 #### `withJsonApi`

 \- `withJsonApi(options, Component)`